a-r-d/a-r-d.github.io/_posts/2025-03-08-making-the-product-sing.markdown

 At some point (fingers crossed) yes we will have so much business we will get overwhelmed but what will a technical employee do for me?

 My preference would be for the AI agents to get much better and my job becomes 100% planning, design, and code review.

+After all, the only thing that matters is making the customer happy and coming back for more.

+Who is better aligned to do that than myself, Bryan, and Claude Sonnet-3.7-thinking???